It is normal for babies to lose some weight in the first 2 weeks after birth. Most babies are back at their birth weight by 2 weeks of age.

 - your GP at the 6-week check

-Many public health nurses also run ‘well baby’ clinics where you can bring your baby to be weighed.
+Many PHNs also run ‘well baby’ clinics where you can bring your baby to be weighed.

 Healthy weight gain

-Most children are about three times their birth weight by one year of age – but this is just an average measurement.
+Most children are about 3 times their birth weight by 1 year of age.
+But this is just an average measurement.
 Your child may gain weight slower or faster than usual.

 Sometimes weight gain can be slow if your child was premature or if they have been sick and off their feeds.

-On average, a child gains 2kg to 3kgs (4.5lbs to 6.5lbs) each year until they reach puberty.
+On average, a child gains 2kg to 3kg (4.5lbs to 6.5lbs) each year until they reach puberty.
 Your child may gain weight slower or faster than this.

 BMI (body mass index)

-If your child is over the age of 2, your GP or public health nurse may record their body mass index (BMI).
+If your child is over the age of 2, your GP or PHN may record their body mass index (BMI).
 The BMI reading compares your child’s weight to their height.
 BMI can be a better indicator of possible weight issues than just weight alone.

-If you are worried about your child’s weight, you can ask for a BMI measurement to be done.
+If you are worried about your child’s weight, ask for a BMI measurement to be done.